alexwang19/alexwang19.github.io/installation_docs.md

 * Add proxy and/or internal registry if that applies
 * Click "Generate Install Commands" to generate helm install commands along with downloading static config.yaml file
 * Files needed for install will be downloaded to your Downloads folder.
 Please place config.yaml in folder where helm install command will be executed.
-* Download Copy of Install Commands downloads helm install command instructions to text file for future reference
+* "Download Copy of Install Commands" downloads helm install command instructions to text file for future reference
-* Download Input Values downloads input values submitted.
+* "Download Input Values" downloads input values submitted.
 This can be used in future by uploading file under "Upload Input Values File".
 It will auto-populate fields based on input values file.
+* To remove existing uploaded file, please select "Clear All Fields"
 * Refer the Helm Quickstart below for command references

 ## Helm Quickstart